gitlabhq/gitlabhq/qa/docs/best_practices.md

 A good example is a user being logged in as a pre-condition for testing the feature.

-But if the login feature is already covered with end-to-end tests through the GUI, there is no reason to perform such an expensive task to test the functionality of creating a project, or importing a repo, even if this features depend on a user being logged in.
+But if the login feature is already covered with end-to-end tests through the GUI, there is no reason to perform such an expensive task to test the functionality of creating a project, or importing a repo, even if these features depend on a user being logged in.
 Let's see an example to make things clear.

 Let's say that, on average, the process to perform a successful login through the GUI takes 2 seconds.